 Planting Bay Laurel

-Bay laurel can be easily grown in the southern United States.
-It requires a warmer, more Mediterranean-type climate, and doesn’t perform as well in colder regions.
+A Laurus nobilis bay laurel plant can be easily grown in the southern United States.
+It requires a warmer, more Mediterranean-type climate and doesn’t perform as well in colder regions.

-In the United States, bare-root trees should be planted in the very late winter or early spring depending on your region.
+In the United States, bare-root Laurus nobilis trees should be planted in the very late winter or early spring, depending on your region.
 As the bay prefers warmer climates, gardeners in areas that get hard freezes should plant in containers indoors.
-You need to plant your tree when it’s still somewhat dormant, prior to it waking up and starting to produce new growth.
+You need to plant your tree when it’s still somewhat dormant before it awakens and produces new growth.
 This gives it the best chance to adapt to its new location.

 Young trees tend to be susceptible to wind, whether hot or cold.
 Select a location where the tree has a windbreak nearby to keep it from being beaten up by the air!

-Pick a location where your tree receives full sun year-round.
-While they can do well in partly-shaded locations, they grow their best with at least eight hours of sunlight a day.
+Pick a location where your Laurus nobilis tree receives full sun year-round.
+While they can do well in partial shade locations, they grow their best with at least eight hours of sunlight a day.

-Your plant will either be bare-root, or in a pot.
-If it’s bare-root, make note of where the bag is tied around the trunk, as that’s the maximum depth to plant to.
+Your plant will either be bare-root or in a pot.
+If it’s bare-root, note where the bag is tied around the trunk, as that’s the maximum depth to plant to.
 Potted trees should be planted no deeper than they were planted in the pot.

-Before you plant, loosen and amend the soil where the tree will be located.
-It’s essential that it has good drainage, so soils that bake to a hard, less-permeable surface may need soil conditioners added to improve drainage.
+Before you plant Laurus nobilis, loosen and amend the soil where the tree will be located.
+It’s essential to have good drainage, so soils that bake to a hard, less-permeable surface may need soil conditioners added to improve drainage.
 For a year-old sapling, loosen an area that’s at least 3 feet in diameter and at least 2-3 feet deep.

 Once your soil is loose and amended with compost or other soil conditioners, make a mound of soil in the center of the hole.
 Set your bare-root tree on top of the mound, positioning the roots evenly around the mound.
 Backfill with amended soil.

-Bay laurel can be used as a screen or hedge plant, provided that there’s another windbreak nearby.
-It can also be a great container-grown topiary plant.
+Bay laurel can be used as a screen or hedge plant, provided another windbreak is nearby.
+Laurus nobilis can also be a great container-grown topiary plant.
 But how do you care for it?
 Let’s discuss that.

 Sun and Temperature

 8 hours of good sunlight is ideal for bay trees.
-They can survive in warmer climates with a bit of afternoon shade, but still need to have no less than 6 hours of full sun whenever possible.
+They can survive in warmer climates with a bit of partial shade in the afternoon but still need to have no less than 6 hours of full sun whenever possible.

 USDA hardiness zones 8-10 are ideal for this plant.
 They perform well in temperatures from 45 degrees to 90 degrees, but their ideal growing temperature is 60-75 degrees.

-While bay can survive in colder weather, it starts to have issues once the temperature drops below freezing.
-As a warmer climate evergreen, it’s not accustomed to long spells at freezing.
+While Laurus nobilis can survive in colder weather, it starts to have issues once the temperature drops below freezing.
+As a warmer climate evergreen, it’s not accustomed to long spells of freezing.
 When it hits 20 degrees Fahrenheit, your tree will start to suffer real damage.
-Those who live in climates in the sub-freezing range (as an example, people in the northeastern US such as New York) should plan on container-growing their bay and bringing it indoors for the winter.
+Those who live in climates in the sub-freezing range (for example, people in the northeastern US, such as New York) should plan on container-growing their bay and bringing it indoors for the winter.